demisto/content/Packs/ArcusTeam/Integrations/ArcusTeam/ArcusTeam_description.md

 # Using ArcusTeam's integration for XSOAR

+## Get Your API Key
-- Using this integration requires an API key - please visit our [dedicated page](https://arcusteam.com/pa-partnership/) to obtain one.
+- Please visit our [dedicated page](https://arcusteam.com/pa-partnership/) to obtain your API key.

 ## Configure ArcusTeam on Cortex XSOAR